zishiguo/sharding/README.md

 - Non-intrusive design.
 Load the plugin, specify the config, and all done.
 - Lighting-fast.
 No network based middlewares, as fast as Go.
 - Multiple database support.
 PostgreSQL tested, MySQL and SQLite is coming.
-- Allows you custom the Primary Key generator ([Longkey](https://github.com/longbridgeapp/longkey), Sequence, Snowflake ...).
+- Integrated primary key generator (Snowflake, PostgreSQL Sequence, Custom, ...).

 ## Sharding process